Potted Peppers For A Winter Harvest: 5 Easy Tips

 Direct Sunlight and Temperature

-Give your potted peppers as much direct sunlight as possible.
+Give your potted peppers as much direct sunlight as possible—at least 7 hours each day.
 With days growing shorter, they’ll need every minute of strong sunlight to grow and to maintain the foliage they have.
 Indoor sun is much weaker than outdoor sun because glass reflects and absorbs much of the intensity of the light.
 Also, light comes from only one direction—through the window—in most homes, so plants can’t benefit from light coming from other angles or bouncing off clouds.

 Direct sunlight provides the energy that drives photosynthesis.
 The more sun the plant gets, the more glucose it can make.
-Glucose fuels all cellular activities, including root and foliage growth and flower and fruit formation.
+Glucose fuels all cellular activities, including root and foliage growth, flower and fruit formation, and making hormones and enzymes.

 For ease of transport, I keep all potted peppers in large plastic bins.
 On a sunny morning, the bins are pushed out into the enclosed porch, where they bask in the sunshine and warmth.
 When the temperature drops below 55°, they come back indoors for the night.
 Avoid keeping them near heat registers, where the air is very dry.

-At this time of the year (mid-October) in zone 7b, our average nighttime temperatures are around 50F, but that’s just an average.
-This week, the weather forecast is calling for temperatures 10+ degrees lower than that, so I’ll bring in all the basil, peppers, and other tropical plants that like warmer conditions.
+At this time of the year (mid-October) in USDA zone 7b, our average nighttime temperatures are around 50°F, but that’s just an average.
+This week, the weather forecast is calling for temperatures 10+ degrees lower than that, so I’ve brought in all the basil, peppers, and other tropical plants that need warmer conditions.

 Artificial Light